What do a necklace, a bowl of salad, and a compass have in common?

 This is a good segue into the next lesson, which is to engage your stakeholders.
 In user research, we struggled to have our insights feel actionable and get integrated into how our product team made decisions.
 Inviting people along for the process of collecting data, analyzing it, and proposing solutions helped to solve this problem.

-Product ops can seem like a lonely role, but I see it as a team effort.
+Product operations can seem like a lonely role, but I see it as a team effort.
 I try to engage my stakeholders so that they are just as invested as I am in finding and implementing a solution to problems in our product development process.

 Lesson 4: Practice empathy